 Cover photo: Dawid Ryski for Coffee Art Calendar

 Most of us like to believe that the coffee we drink is indeed specialty coffee.
 But the term itself is … well, it’s a term.
 A couple of words.
-Imagine this – you come to a coffee shop, order an espresso and absolutely love it.
+Imagine this – you come to a coffee shop, order an espresso, and loved it.
 Or you order a cup from a menu in a specialty coffee shop and you can barely finish it.
-In the end it’s our personal taste that matters.
+In the end, it’s our taste that matters.

 There’s always a but.
 Specialty coffee in its most technical definition is Arabica beans that have no or little defects and have been graded with a score of 80 or more during the initial cupping (the maximum score a coffee can get is 100).
 Only a few people in the world are qualified to determine the quality of beans – qualified Q graders, masters of coffee tasting.

 Specialty coffees are exceptionally good coffees that don’t grow by coincidence.
-They are a product of specific climate (microclimate actually) and soil structure.
+They are a product of a specific climate (microclimate actually) and soil structure.
 It is the farmers who carefully produce and process those luscious red cherries.
-And the chain goes on, as coffee passes the green coffee buyer, the roaster and finally the barista.
-Specialty coffee is the pinnacle of efforts and focus on standards and excellence by everyone involved in the life cycle of a coffee bean.
+And the chain goes on, as the coffee passes the green coffee buyer, the roaster, and finally the barista.
+Specialty coffee is the pinnacle of efforts and focuses on standards and excellence by everyone involved in the life cycle of a coffee bean.